robdodson/robdodson.me/src/posts/testing-backbone-boilerplate-with-mocha-and-chai.md

   - Chai
 date: 2012-05-27T21:08:00.000Z
 updated: 2015-01-02T09:00:11.000Z
----

-Since I was previously doing so much RSpec I want to try to bring some of that over to my JavaScript work.
+---Since I was previously doing so much RSpec I want to try to bring some of that over to my JavaScript work.
 Lately I've been working with the Backbone Boilerplate which is a wonderful jump-start for folks who want to get up and running with AMD and Backbone.
 Today I'm going to see if I can get a working BDD setup going which will run some very basic tests.
 In a future post I'll use this new setup to do some BDD with Backbone Boilerplate.

 ### Setting up Mocha and Chai